DE-RSE/positions/2020-an-environment-for-sustainable-research-software-in-germany-and-beyond/manuscript.md

 To make software-based research (and with that almost any research) reproducible, the used software must continue to exist.
-Furthermore, it must but also continue to be usable, understandable, and reproducible in the evolving software and hardware environment.
+Furthermore, it must continue to be usable, understandable, and results return the evolving software and hardware environment.
 Moreover, the software should support reuse scenarios to avoid duplication of efforts, and unneeded drain of resources.
 If it is publicly funded, it should also be